 We had a choice to hike about 12-11 kilometres down but decided to use a cable car to do so since we had no energy what so ever.
 We had a mishap there as well since their card machine was broken and we didn’t have enough cash and the cashier didn’t seem fazed at all about this.
 He was like it’s not my business.
 Like, come on!!
 Good thing that a lovely polish couple decided to help us out and exchanged our euros to zlots.
 Good to know that the world still has good people in it.

 Overall, this hike was unforgettable for sure and I am hoping to visit more of The Tatra Mountains next year.
 Definitely worth all the energy and almost tears.
 Heard that Slovakia’s side of Tatra Mountains is even more beautiful, so maybe we’ll visit it the next time.
-Now here’re few facts about our hike to create a better imagine for you:
+Now here’re a few facts about our hike to create a better image for you:

 The length: around 12 km

 Do you like hiking?
 Have you visited The Tatra Mountains?

 What is the most beautiful nature sight you have ever seen?